Botts-Innovative-Research/osh-oakridge-buildnode/README.md

 ### 6. Routine start without monitoring

-When monitoring is not needed, use the top-level launch script:
+When monitoring is intentionally not needed, use the top-level launch script.

 Windows: